cs10/su25/_projects/project3.md

 ## Suggestions

 Parts 3 and 4 will take a significant amount of your time spent on the project.
 We recommend managing your time to accommodate for the influx of difficulty on the latter half of project 3.
-A good mental checkpoint is to have part 2 done by Friday.
+A good mental checkpoint is to have part 3 done by Thursday 7/17.
 These are merely *suggestions* based on the experience of students from previous semesters.

 ## Part 1: Populating the Board